Top 10 Best Four Dimensional Shapes

 Circles?
 Spheres?
 To hell with those!
 They're just in two and three dimensions respectively!

-This is the four-dimensional extension of the infamous Mobius Strip.
-Where the Mobius strip is a line with one boundary, a Klein Bottle is a bottle with none.
-Just as walking along a Mobius Strip takes you to the underside of where you started, filling a Klein Bottle causes its content to erupt from the mouth.
+This is the four-dimensional extension of the infamous Möbius Strip.
+Whereas the Möbius Strip is a line with one boundary, a Klein Bottle is a bottle with none.
+Just as walking along a Möbius Strip takes you to the underside of where you started, filling a Klein Bottle causes its contents to erupt from the mouth.

 A glome is a four-dimensional sphere.
 Just as the cross-section of a sphere is always a circle, the cross-section of a glome is a sphere.

 Also aptly known as the 600-cell, this is the most complex extension of the simplest Platonic Solid, consisting of 600 tetrahedral cells.
-The dual polyhedron of the dodecacontachoron.
+It is the dual polyhedron of the dodecacontachoron.

 Take a look at the 3D conception of one of these things rotating.
-It's so awesome, and could be an awesome screensaver.
+It is so awesome and could be an awesome screensaver.

-The extension of the third Platonic Shape: the Octahedron, into four dimensions.
-Consists of 24 octahedra.
+This is the extension of the third Platonic shape: the octahedron, into four dimensions.
+It consists of 24 octahedra.

 This is a simpler extension of the tetrahedron than the hexadecachoron, with 5 tetrahedra instead of 16.
-It is this which is closer to the tetrahedron in three dimensions and the equilateral triangle in two.
+It is this shape that is closer to the tetrahedron in three dimensions and to the equilateral triangle in two.